simoncheen/WiringOP-PHP/README.md

-WiringPi
+WiringOP
 ========

-An implementation of most of the Arduino Wiring functions for the Raspberry Pi
+An implementation of most of the Arduino Wiring functions for the Orange Pi

 Git
 ===

-You will need to clone this repository with the --recursive flag on git clone as it contains WiringPi as a submodule.
+You will need to clone this repository with the --recursive flag on git clone as it contains WiringOP as a submodule.

 Building
 ========